 12 Best Mint Companion Plants (What to Grow with Mint)

 Mint is a great companion plant for a number of different vegetables.
+In this article, we discuss what to plant with mint and plants you should not grow with mint, plus the various types of mint.

 Smart gardeners often take care when planning their gardens, choosing companion plants for their fruit, vegetable and even flower crops.